-Care and treatment: your rights and choices 2 Choice of care
+Epilepsy care - your rights Choice of care

-Our 'Care and treatment: your rights and choices' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
+Our 'Epilepsy care - your rights' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
 'Rights' are in the NHS Constitution and the Handbook to the NHS Constitution, and you are entitled to them by law.
 Where we say 'you should', you may not have a legal right, but these are recommendations made in the NICE (National Institute for Health and Care Excellence) guideline on epilepsy.

-You have a right to choose who provides your care
+You have a right to choose who provides your care.

-"You have the right to make choices about the services commissioned by NHS bodies and to information to support these choices."
+You have the right to make choices about the services commissioned by NHS bodies and to information to support these choices.
 NHS Constitution

 When you are referred to a consultant, you have the right to choose where you go (such as the hospital you go to).
 This does not include going to Accident & Emergency.
 You can find information to help you decide where you would like to go, on the NHS website.
 This includes information on the services offered by different hospitals and sometimes has reviews of the quality of those services.

 Visit nhs.uk/nhs-services/services-near-you

 Most GPs offer the NHS e-Referral Service.
 This is an electronic referral system which allows you to choose which hospital you want to go to from any NHS hospital in England (including some private hospitals).
 You can see information about each hospital and book the date and time of your appointment online.

-For more information about the NHS e-Referral Service visit nhs.uk/nhs-services/hospitals/book-an-appointment
+For more information about the NHS e-Referral Service visit nhs.uk/nhs-services/hospitals/book-an -appointment